S.Leone Under Curfew After Military Armoury Attacked - UrduPoint

 The government said those attempting to break into the armoury at a major army barracks had been repelled, but the public were asked to stay at home.

-"The public is assured that the government and our state security forces are in control," Information Minister Chernor Bah wrote in a "public notice".
+"The public is assured that the government and our state security forces are in control," said Information Minister Chernor Bah.

 "To enable the security forces to continue the process of apprehending the suspects, a nationwide curfew is declared with immediate effect across the country," the minister said.